Romanization of Japanese: Non-standard romanization

 While there may be arguments in favour of some of these variant romanizations in specific contexts, their use, especially if mixed, leads to confusion when romanized Japanese words are indexed.
-Note that this confusion never occurs when inputting Japanese characters with a word processor, because input Latin letters are transliterated into Japanese kana as soon as the IME processes what character is input.
+This confusion never occurs when inputting Japanese characters with a word processor, because input Latin letters are transliterated into Japanese kana as soon as the IME processes what character is input.

+Dzu

+A common practice is to romanize づ as dzu, allowing to distinguish it from both ドゥ du and ず zu.
+For example, it can be seen in the style of romanization Google Translate adheres to.
+It is not to be conflated with the older form of Hepburn romanization, which used dzu for both ず and づ.

 Long vowels

 In addition, the following three "non-Hepburn rōmaji" (非ヘボン式ローマ字, hi-Hebon-shiki rōmaji) methods of representing long vowels are authorized by the Japanese Foreign Ministry for use in passports.